 The EIT will increase its regional impact primarily through integrating the EIT Regional Innovation Scheme (EIT RIS) into the KICs' multi-annual strategies.
 The EIT RIS activities shall continue to support modest/emerging and moderate innovation countries and regions, as well as the Outermost Regions.
 Activities supported through the EIT RIS will aim to improve the innovation capacities of local ecosystems via capacity building activities and closer interaction between local innovation actors (clusters, networks, regional authorities, HEIs, research organisations, and VET institutions).
-The EIT RIS will link local innovation ecosystems to pan-European innovation ecosystems through cooperation with the EIT KICs and their Co-Location Centres (CLCs).
 The EIT RIS will support the objective of attracting new partners to the EIT KICs, including through the establishment of RIS Hubs as part of a "place-based" innovation approach.
 The EIT RIS will also leverage additional private and public funding, with particular attention to ESI Funds, including through strengthened links with Smart Specialisation Strategies.

 To better contribute to solving global challenges, the EIT designated a new KIC in the field of Cultural & Creative Sectors and Industries (CCSIs) in 2022.
 The EIT will encourage the new KIC to exploit synergies with the New European Bauhaus (NEB) initiative, which will act as an incubator for creativity to drive sustainable design across Europe and beyond.
-Based on the EIT SIA, a second new KIC (EIT Water) may be designated in 2025.
+Based on the EIT SIA, a second new KIC may be designated in 2025.